flopp999/Scriptable-OnePower/README.md

 # ⚡️ Scriptable EiB Widget

-A simple and customizable Scriptable widget that displays **Energy In Balance Revenue** directly on your iPhone or iPad.
+A simple Scriptable widget that displays data from **Energy In Balance** directly on your iPhone or iPad.
-Data is fetched directly from EiB.
+Data is fetched directly from https://energyinbalance.se/
 New versions of the script will be updated automatically.

 ---